YAML-based Plugins

 Article summary

-Traceable provides you the option to use YAML-based custom plugins for API security testing within the Traceable platform.
+Traceable allows you to use YAML-based custom plugins for API security testing within the Traceable platform.
 You can define test cases, operators for mutating (manipulating) API requests, and asserting responses in these plugins.
 You can define these custom plugins in the Traceable platform.

-• Mutations — In this section of the test case, you must define how Traceable should modify the request parameters during testing.
+• Mutations — In this test case section, you must define how Traceable should modify the request parameters during testing.
 Traceable supports mutating all the request attributes, for example, URL, body, cookies, headers, tokens, etc. alongside mutation operators such as add, delete, modify, set, etc.

-• Assertions — In this section of the test case, you must define how Traceable should compare the API response with the target value or patterns to confirm the presence of a vulnerability.
-This section plays an important role to check whether the attack with the mutated request reveals a vulnerability.
+• Assertions — In this test case section, you must define how Traceable should compare the API response with the target value or patterns to confirm the presence of a vulnerability.
+This section plays an important role in checking whether the attack with the mutated request reveals a vulnerability.
 Through the assertion parameters, Traceable determines if the API is secure or insecure for a vulnerability type.

 The following is a sample code snippet for writing a custom YAML plugin: